yacinecheikh/i2p-os/manual-build.md

 #update-alternatives --config editor
 # choose 2 for vim
 # The name of the virtiofs rootfs is "fs"
-echo "root    /       virtiofs        defaults        0       0" >> $mnt/etc/fstab
+echo "fs    /       virtiofs        defaults        0       0" >> $mnt/etc/fstab

 # linux kernel and firmware
 apt install linux-image-amd64 firmware-linux